 If we evaluate the quality of traffic on the basis of the time spent on the site, regardless of the users' interaction (as their access to the site was very limited), the traffic coming from this source may be identified as high-quality traffic.
 The same applies to the traffic coming from our organic search.
-As regards the other traffic sources, their quality was significantly lower and their volumes considerably weaker.
+As

-Fig. 7, Incoming traffic from social networks
+Graph no. 5, Incoming traffic from social networks